splunk/observability-workshop/content/en/s4r/30-initial-tour/4-log-observer.md

 1. **Onboarding Pane:** Here you will find videos and references to document pages of interest for Log Observer.
 (Can be closed by the **X** on the right, if space is at a premium.)
-2. **Filter Pane:** This pane allows you to filter on time, indexes, fields and source type.
+2. **Filter Pane:** This pane allows you to filter on time, indexes (see below), fields and source type.
 This pane also allows you to save or reuse previously saved searches.
-3. **Log's Table Pane:** This pane shows you the Log Data, based on the Index and filter set on the Filter page.
+3. **Log's Table Pane:** This pane shows you the Log Data retrieved from the selected index as set in the Filter pane.
-4. **Fields Pane:** Here you can find all the fields that have been used in the current Index selection.
+4. **Fields Pane:** Here you can find all the fields that have been used in the current Index selection including the active count of each field.

+{{% notice title=" Splunk indexes" style="info" %}}
+Generally, in Splunk, an "index" refers to a  designated place where your data is stored.
+It's like a folder or container for your data.
+Data within a Splunk index is organized and structured in a way that makes it easy to search and analyze.
+Different indexes can be created to store specific types of data.
+For example, you might have one index for web server logs, another for application logs, and so on.

+Within the Splunk Observability cloud suite you can retrieve and search log data from "indexes" that have been preconfigured by the Administrators of your SObservability Org.
+{{% /notice %}}

 #### WIP WIP WIP  WIP